 You will end with a dough with a manageable texture that doesn’t stick to your hands.

-If the masa crumbles like breadcrumbs, it needs more water.
-If, on the other hand, you notice that the dough sticks to your hands or the bowl, it’s because too much water was added.
+TIP: If the masa crumbles like breadcrumbs, it needs more water.
+If, on the other hand, you notice that the dough sticks to your hands or to the bowl, it is because too much water was added.
 In both cases, you can adjust with flour or water until you find the right consistency (watch the video).

 Keep a small bowl of water next to your working area to keep your hands and dough moisten.